 Three-hour power blackout

-The power blackout went from about 12pm to 3pm and were necessary to “protect the power system during record-breaking high temperatures, high demand and reduced generation availability”, a statement said.
+The power blackout went from about 12 pm to 3 pm and was necessary to “protect the power system during record-breaking high temperatures, high demand and reduced generation availability”, a statement said.

 During the blackouts, about 100 traffic lights were not working Melbourne and Geelong.